Competitors

 Team name: THWS & cronn

-Affiliation: Technical University of Applied Sciences Wuerzburg-Schweinfurt
+Affiliation: Technical University of Applied Sciences Wuerzburg-Schweinfurt / cronn GmbH

 Description:

-Team name: ATR
+Team name: IPIN_CUMT

 Description: